IVSoftware/non-modal-status-message-form/README.md

 ## Non-model status message form
 [![initial][1]][1]

-Here's a sample implementation for your `async Task SendMessageAsync` method that uses a `SemaphoreSlim` in the class.
+Here's a sample implementation for your `async Task SendMessageAsync` method that solves the issue of the MessengerForm now being able to load and that keeps it responsive thoughout including the ability to cancel a login that is inprogress.
+You stated that "to continue further execution" the user must be logged in, so in that case the main for caller is disabled until the Status is Online.

 ```csharp
 enum Status